 Johnny!
 Can you tell us a little about yourself?

 I’m a New Yorker!
 I was in retail for 38 years and have been retired 10 years.
 I’m not married.
-I am very close to my niece Nora, a music teacher and my nephew Brendan, a lawyer and my sister-in-law, Patty McDonnell.
+I am very close to my niece Nora, who is a music teacher and her husband Patrick who is a writer, my nephew Brendan McDonnell and his wife Rachel whom are both lawyers, my sister-in-law, Patty McDonnell, and Patrick’s father Lewis Boyton and my girl Vickie in Hawaii.
 As you know, I’m deeply involved with the LeonLifers.

 You were in Tulsa recently, for what purpose?